-Statistics from a group difference analysis provide information about how different disaggregated student groups (e.g., males, females, African American, Hispanic, or White students) performed on an item and can help in examining differential item functioning (DIF) across different student groups.
-Two types of statistical indicators of potential DIF are used in Texas assessment program: the Mantel-Haenszel Alpha and the "ABC" DIF classification (also known as the ETS DIF classification; Petersen, 1987; Zieky, 1993).
+Statistics from a group difference analysis provide information about how different disaggregated student groups (e.g., males, females, African American, Hispanic, or White students) performed on an item.
+Such analyses help identify items on which a group of students performed unexpectedly well or poorly.
+This is referred to as differential item functioning (DIF).
+Two statistical indicators of DIF are used in Texas assessment program: the Mantel-Haenszel Alpha and the ABC DIF classification (also known as the ETS DIF classification; Petersen, 1987; Zieky, 1993).